bytecodealliance/cargo-component/README.md

   dependencies in the component lock file.
 * `cargo component publish` - publishes a WebAssembly component to a [warg](https://warg.io/) component registry.
-* `cargo component signing` - manages signing keys for publishing WebAssembly components.
+* `cargo component key` - manages signing keys for publishing WebAssembly components.

 More commands will be added over time.